 These foils are typically made of aluminium or copper with coated are bare areas on both sides.
 This can be challenging to process as edge quality must be consistent across all areas of the workpiece.
 Fiber lasers are ideal to use to cut foils,... read more >

 As we have discussed previously dissimilar metal welding arises where metals which naturally resist each other are successfully welded together.
-SPI’s range of fiber lasers are ideal for the dissimilar metal welding process, which is particularly... read more >
+SPI’s range of fiber lasers are ideal for welding of metals, including dissimilar ones, which is... read more >

 The first battery was invented many, many years ago, finding its history dating back to 1800, when Italian physicist Alessandro Volta created the first modern day battery.
 Since that period the battery saw slow growth, simply because there wasn’t... read more >